Navigating the Energy Doldrums: Can We Exploit Energy-Price Volatility To Lower the Cost of Computing?: Case Studies

 \subsection{Combined scenario}

-Finally, we look at scenario in which multiple model parameters are changed.
-Specifically, starting from the scenario in \cref{subsec:lichtenberg}, we consider the following two developments which are motivated by real-world trends: \begin{enumerate} \item To simulate higher taxes on carbon emissions and prices for renewable energy that continue to fall, we use artificially generated price samples with increased variability.
-Using Germany's historic spot-market prices from 2024 (resolution: 1 hour) as a basis, we artificially increase the price variability to simulate higher taxes on carbon emissions.
+Combining both previously discussed aspects, we look at a scenario in which multiple model parameters are changed.
+Specifically, starting from the scenario in \cref{subsec:lichtenberg}, we consider the following two developments which are motivated by real-world trends: \begin{enumerate} \item To simulate higher taxes on carbon emissions and renewable energy prices that continue to fall, we use artificially generated price samples with increased variability.
 To produce this hypothetical price data, we use the same spot-market electricity prices as in \cref{subsec:lichtenberg} (resolution: 1 hour), but apply a scaling factor to all non-negative price samples that is determined by the fraction of fossil energy production at that time.
 In more formal terms, based on the original prices $p_{1,...,n}$ and the fossil and renewable energy production volumes\footnote{We assume here that the overall electricity generation can be categorized into fossil and renewable sources.
 Renewables cover wind (onshore and offshore), solar and biomass energy, while fossils include coal and gas energy.
 Nuclear energy is not considered as Germany shut down its last two reactors in 2023.} $p^{\text{fossil}}_{1,...,n} / p^{\text{renewable}}_{1,...,n}$, we define our new prices $\widetilde{p_{1,...,n}}$ as:

 \item We speculate that the fixed costs of a future system are reduced by $20\%$, e.g., due to falling hardware prices. \end{enumerate}

 While the first trend only affects the price model, the reduced fixed costs lead to an updated cost-distribution coefficient of $\Psi = 1.6$.
 We then apply our model to assess the economic viability in this hypothetical setup. \cref{fig:combined-scenario} illustrates the trade-off between energy cost savings and reduced hardware utilization that is being assessed by the model.
 The results show that a combination of increased price variability and cheaper hardware procurement makes temporary shutdowns economically viable for larger time portions.
 In the combined scenario, the model estimates that shutdowns are viable up to $10.15\%$ of the time, with the predicted optimum being at shutting down the system $2.77\%$ of the time.